asika32764/joomla-cmf/libraries/windwalker-bundles/DevelopmentBundle/README.md

 if (!JFactory::getConfig()->get('debug'))
 {
-    throw new \Exception('STOP import, please enable debug mode to do any DB operations.');
+    throw new \Exception('STOP importing, please enable debug mode to do any DB operations.');
 }

+// Or do some advanced DB actions, for instance, rename column or remove indexes.
+JFactory::getDbo()->setQuery('ALTER TABLE ...')->execute();

 ```